This notice describes how medical information about you may be used and disclosed and how you can get access to this

-- amend your PHI.
+- amend/correct your PHI.
 All requests to change any information contained within the record must be made in writing.
-There may
+We

 - obtain a list of individuals to whom your PHI has been disclosed.
 This list will not include uses/disclosures for treatment,

 days.
 This list will include the disclosures made in the last six (6) years.
-The first request for this list will be free of
+The first request for this list will be free of charge

 - request how we send PHI so long as we can easily provide it in the format requested.

 - revoke your authorization to use or disclose PHI except when we have already processed the request.